Sexual exploitation and abuse are unacceptable behaviours and prohibited for all United Nations and NGO partners’ staff members.

 - Describe in detail what you know about the incident or incidents.

-- Who committed
+- Who committed the alleged wrongdoing?

 - Do you know if anyone else was involved?
 Please provide full names, job titles and organization, if possible.

 - When and where did the incident or incidents occur?

 - Please include dates and times, if possible.

 Your report will be treated with discretion and kept strictly confidential.